In this long drawn out battle between Remainers and Left-wing leave supporters there have been many casualties the biggest of which is the truth.

 Opponents included the French Communist Party (PCF) and far-left parties such as the Revolutionary Communist League (LCR) or Workers’ Struggle (LO), who opposed what they considered as an advance of neoliberalism.

-Its been a long-standing aim for the Left to leave the EU and no amount of mixed up centralist ideologies will distract from the fact EU constitution as the only one in the world that enshrines neoliberal economics into its text.
+Its been a long-standing aim for the Left to leave the EU and no amount of mixed-up centralist ideologies will distract from the fact, that the EU constitution is the only one in the world that enshrines neoliberal economics into its text.

 The centrist have created the argument this is a ‘Tory Brexit’, while completely ignoring the Tory Party have since 1973 been the Party of the EU they had more skin in the game to remain than any other UK political Party, having both taken us into the common market and the EU while socialist and Labour stalwarts from Tony Benn to Jeremy Corbyn opposed both treaties.

 The truth once more, many on the LeFT were stunned that leave had won the vote!
-The amount of money spent £9.3 million, of taxpayers’ money, on leaflets that only spelt out the pros of remaining in the EU.
+The amount of money spent, trying to convince the people to remain, £9.3 million in taxpayers’ money, on leaflets that only spelt out the pros of remaining in the EU.
 Ironically the webpage still exists titled ‘.
 ‘Why the Government believes that voting to remain in the European Union is the best decision for the UK‘.

 Along with the establishment support, it was unprecedented but not unexpected, after all, the EU was and always has been a Tory project.
 The Tories never ever wanted to leave, let alone be the party to take the UK out of the EU.
 No wonder Camron resigned the next morning after edging all his bets on Remain.

-The majority of the Conservative Party’s 330 MPs announced that they would campaign for Britain to remain in the European Union.
+The majority of the Conservative Party’s 330 MPs announced that they would campaign for Britain to remain in the European Union and did so.

 Tony Benn once said: “you have to differentiate between nationalism, which hates foreigners, and the right of self-government, which is a democratic argument”.

-There are some that argue this vote to leave the EU is a racist vote, where I have no argument racist certainly voted to leave the EU, I’ve been flummoxed to understand which race they despised so much as to do so after all the EU is predominately Caucasian.
+There are some who argue this vote to leave the EU is a racist vote, where I have no argument racists certainly voted to leave the EU, I’ve been flummoxed to understand which race they despised so much to make them ‘vote leave’, after all the EU is predominately Caucasian.

 But for those on the LeFT ‘race’ or more accurately ‘xenophobia’ never came into the decision, like most right-minded people the vote was based on firstly it was a case of democracy and then fundamental questions like, do we want to belong to this Supranationalist organisations know as the EU or do we want to employ the socialist principle of self-determination?

-That Right of Nations to Self-Determination, outside of what Jeremy Corbyn described as a European Empire the right to say no and chose our own destiny as a country
+That Right of Nations to Self-Determination, outside of what Jeremy Corbyn described as a European Empire the right to say no and choose our own destiny as a country

 “My view of the EU has always been not that I am hostile to foreigners but I am in favour of democracy.
 I think they are building an empire and want us to be part of that empire, and I don’t want that.” -Tony Benn